rerun/rerun/README.md

     ├── metadata (module metadata)
     └── lib

-## Scripts
+## Command Scripts

-Rerun's internal dispatch logic uses the layout convention described above to find and execute scripts for each command.
+Rerun's internal dispatch logic uses the directory layout described above to find and execute scripts for each command.

 Rerun expects a default implementation script for each command but can also invoke an OS specific script, if present.

 * default.sh: Generic implementation.
-* `uname -s`.sh: OS specific implementation
+* $(uname -s).sh: OS specific implementation
-* options.sh: Script sourceable by default and OS specific scripts to parse options.
+* options.sh: Script sourceable by default and OS specific scripts to parse options (also generated by stubbs).

 ## Metadata

-The metadata file format uses line separated KEY=value pairs to define module attributes.
+The metadata file format uses line separated _KEY=value_ pairs to define module attributes.
+The module metadata file declares two properties:

 * NAME: Declare name displayed to user.
 * DESCRIPTION: Brief explanation of use.

-For example, a module named `freddy` and can be named and described as such in a file called `MODULE_DIR/metadata`:
+For example, a module named `freddy` is named and described in a file called `RERUN_MODULES/freddy/metadata`:

     NAME="freddy"
     DESCRIPTION="A dancer in a red beret and matching suspenders"

-Command metadata are described in a file called `MODULE_DIR/commands/<command>/metadata`.
+Command metadata is described in a file called `RERUN_MODULES/<module>/commands/<command>/metadata`.
-Here's one for the "study" command:
+Here's the command metadata for the "study" command:

     NAME="study"
     DESCRIPTION="tell freddy to study"

-Options can be described in a file called `MODULE_DIR/commands/<command>/<option>.option`.
+Options are described in a file called `RERUN_MODULES/<module>/commands/<command>/<option>.option`.
-Beyond just NAME and DESCRIPTION, options can declare:
+Beyond just NAME and DESCRIPTION, options can also declare:

 * ARGUMENTS: Does the option take an argument.
 * REQUIRED: Is the option required.